 Wait for a while.
 It takes time to rank your content.

-When you search for keywords, you know what people are searching on the web, and so you can answer their questions.
+When you search for keywords, you are looking at what people are searching on the web so you can answer their questions.
 It helps your copywriting.

-Headline on print VS search is different.
+Headlines on print VS search are different.
 While you do want a catchy title, you also wanna make sure you got your keyword in the title.

 For branding: go out and look what are the keywords people use with the brand.